ramzisalem/variable-exercises/sentences-without-temps.md

 These exercises ask you to reassign variables so that at each step of execution the variables spell out the next word in a sentence.
 See how few reassignments you can use per step!

+You'll have to practice looking ahead of and behind the line you are writing to strategize how you will store and reuse data from earlier in your program.
+This is one of the fundamental challenges in development.

 ### example solutions:
 1. the toad reads me: [pytut](https://goo.gl/pmpkJZ), [parsons](https://janke-learning.github.io/parsonizer/?snippet=%2F%2F%20the%20toad%20reads%20me%0Alet%20_1%20%3D%20%22%20%22%2C%20_2%20%3D%20%22%20%22%2C%20_3%20%3D%20%22%20%22%2C%20_4%20%3D%20%22%20%22%2C%20_5%20%3D%20%22%20%22%3B%0A%2F%2F%20the%0A_1%20%3D%20%22t%22%2C%20_2%20%3D%20%22h%22%2C%20_3%20%3D%20%22e%22%3B%0A%2F%2F%20toad%0A_2%20%3D%20%22o%22%2C%20_3%20%3D%20%22a%22%2C%20_4%20%3D%20%22d%22%3B%0A%2F%2F%20reads%0A_1%20%3D%20%22r%22%2C%20_2%20%3D%20%22e%22%2C%20_5%20%3D%20%22s%22%3B%0A%2F%2F%20me%0A_1%20%3D%20%22m%22%2C%20_3%20%3D%20%22%20%22%2C%20_4%20%3D%20%22%20%22%2C%20_5%20%3D%20%22%20%22%3B)